The Ultimate Guide to Squatter’s Rights and Eviction Laws in Colorado

 Adverse possession is a key component of squatter’s rights.

-Adverse possession allows individuals to claim ownership of a property by openly occupying and using it without the owner’s permission for a specified period.
+Adverse possession allows individuals to claim property ownership by openly occupying and using it without the owner’s permission for a specified period.

 Recent changes aim to provide more clarity on the conditions under which adverse possession can be established.